 Measuring Chlorophyll Fluorescence as an Indication of Plant Health

 NIR spectroscopy can be used to measure chlorophyll fluorescence for determining the nutritional status of plants, as well as the presence of nutrients in water bodies.
-SPECTRAL EVOLUTION’S SM-3500 full range UV/VIS/NIR field portable agricultural spectrometer be used to perform chlorophyll measurements.
+SPECTRAL EVOLUTION’S SR-3500 full range UV/VIS/NIR field portable agricultural spectrometer be used to perform chlorophyll measurements.

 A green laser in the 530nm range can be used to excite the chlorophyll a and b molecules to fluoresce.
 The spectrometer can capture the scan showing the peaks.
 As samples are scanned, the difference between healthy samples and distressed samples can be seen in the difference in amplitude between the a and b chlorophyll peaks.